MicrosoftDocs/defender-docs/defender-for-iot/enterprise-iot.md

 ### Vulnerabilities

-Known CVEs vulnerabilities are detected and showing in the Defender portal associated with the relevant device.
+Known CVE vulnerabilities, already detected by the Defender portal, are also detected and displayed associated with the relevant enterprise IoT device in the Defender portal.
 Known CVEs can help you decide whether to patch, remove, or contain the device and mitigate risk to your network.
 Alternatively, use advanced hunting queries to collect vulnerabilities across all your devices.

 <!--
 ## Licensing and set up of enterprise IoT security